 Warm refried beans, with or without a sprinkle of cheese, are easy to create.
 Simply open a can of beans, place them in a bowl and heat them in the microwave.
 Heat and mash black beans with a little sour cream to create a bean side dish with a new twist.

 A refreshing fruit salad helps cool off your tongue after you eat a spicy taco.
 Stick with light flavors if you want to let the taco taste dominate your meal.
 Try these fruit salad combinations:

 Arrange carrot sticks, celery sticks, cucumber spears, pickle spears, cherry tomatoes and sliced bell peppers on a plate.
-Add a little dip if desired, such as salsa, sour cream or ranch salad dressing.
+Add a little dip if you're feeling saucy.
+Salsa, sour cream and ranch salad dressing work well.
 Add radish roses, pickled banana peppers and pitted black olives to the vegetable plate to give it a gourmet twist.

 Another fitting cold veggie side is a Mexican-style slaw.
 Recipes for this side dish usually start with the typical cabbage-based coleslaw mix, but the extra ingredients kick up the Mexican flavors.
 Those additions might include black beans, peppers, grilled corn, jalapenos and cilantro.
 A creamy Southwest-style dressing pulls it all together.

 Corn Taco Dinner Ideas

 Corn is a natural pairing for taco night.
 You may already have corn tortillas on the menu.
 Stick with the maize theme in your side dishes for tacos.